 Fred D. Gray is one of the nation’s leading civil rights attorneys.
 Serving as the legal counsel for Rosa Parks and Martin Luther King, Jr. at the age of 24, and countless cases surrounding race including the Freedom Riders and the Tuskegee Syphilis Study, Gray’s work has changed the social fabric of America.
 He is devoted to eradicating racism through legal change by considering the legal system from a multidisciplinary perspective.
 With so much relevant experience to some of the most important lawsuits on race in American history, Gray has much to share about the future of race in America and moving towards greater equality, especially through strides in the legal field.

 Bringing one of these top-rated leading Black History Month speakers this February will give your audience perspective and insight and will make it all the more memorable.
-Even beyond February, elevating the voices of Black speakers is a wonderful way to support the cause of diversity, equity, and inclusion all year round.
+Even beyond February, elevating the voices of Black speakers is wonderful way to support the cause of diversity, equity, and inclusion all year round.